 - Science: basic plant and animal biology, chemistry, and applied physics. - Ability to use computer operating skills: keyboarding at 30 words per minute. - Students should have mastered basic math skills.
 Basic math is defined as addition, subtraction, multiplication and division. - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary.
-Program Benchmarks are Arithmetic, 34; Reading Comprehension, 55: Sentence Skills, 60.
-Students not meeting these benchmarks or the equivalent will be granted pre-program status and will be required to establish an individualized academic plan.
-Upon completion of the plan, full program status will be granted.
+Program Benchmarks are Arithmetic: 34; Reading Comprehension: 55; Sentence Skills: 60.
+Students not meeting these benchmarks or the equivalent will be required to establish an individualized academic plan.
 Students may have the opportunity to enroll in selected program core courses while completing their individualized plan.
+Upon completion of the plan, students will be eligible for all program courses.
 However, higher test scores will lead to greater success in core program courses.
 To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982.